 2.1 Testing Worksheet (TW)

 Each MP completes a Testing Worksheet (TW) online.
-This worksheet includes basic contact information, as well as specific testing communications information, required for effective testing.
+This worksheet includes basic contact information, as well as specific testing communications information, required for effective testing The Testing Worksheet also contains production data.
 It also identifies processes that will be tested including optional functions that the MP will use in their business plan and which they plan to test.

 The TW link can be found in Appendix A.